prust/psalm-poetry/psalm-002.md

 He speaks with vengeance in His eyes
 and shatters sword and bow.

-"I call Him my Eternal Son
+“I call Him my Eternal Son
 and raise Him from the dead;
 I make my holy hill His throne
-and wide His kingdom spread.
+and wide His kingdom spread.”

-"Ask me, my Son, and then enjoy
+“Ask me, my Son, and then enjoy
 the farthest pagan lands;
 Your rod of iron will destroy
-the rebel that withstands."
+the rebel that withstands.”

 Be wise, you rulers of the earth
 obey the anointed Lord;